Zackie – an AI personal assistant for reporters (work in progress) / Algorithmic net-art installation (software, database, archival material)

 The event was initially broadcasted as an attempted robbery at a jewelry store by an armed, drug addicted man who injured himself fatally when he tried to escape.
 A video that came to light shortly after the event shows two men lynching the young man brutally when he attempts to leave the store.
 Further data question all the elements of the original narrative: The motivation of the man on entering the store, whether he was armed or not, the circumstances under which he was trapped, whether he was under the influence of drugs or not, the brutal attack and the identities of the attackers, the role of the police, the cause of his death, e.t.c.
 An international movement of support has risen (e.g., a campaign on the Amnesty International site or, crowdfunding campaigns for the financial support of the judicial struggle ) and investigations on the case go on (e.g. the London based research agency Forensic Architecture calls for audiovisual evidence )

-The murder of Zak Kostopoulos will be used as a case study to ‘train’ the algorithm of Zackie AI personal assistant.
-Digital material on the case of Kostopoulos will be selected by various sources (news sites, testimonies of eyewitnesses, official reports, newspapers, personal blogs and social media).
-A timeline of the main scenes of the incident will be constructed.
-Further processing of the original material will result in a number of different versions (this process resemble the Street Scene by Bertolt Brecht, where various eyewitnesses describe a street accident, while their social background influences the interpretation and narration of the events ).
-The available versions of each scene will be annotated with metadata and stored in a database accessed by the AI assistant.
-Part of the content will be selected and combined by Zackie, thus providing the reporter with an updated narrative of the events, whenever s/he asks for it.
+The murder of Zak Kostopoulos was used as a case study to ‘train’ the algorithm of Zackie AI personal assistant.
+Digital material on the case of Kostopoulos was selected by various sources (news sites, testimonies of eyewitnesses, official reports, newspapers, personal blogs and social media).
+A timeline of the main scenes of the incident was constructed.
+Further processing of the original material resulted in a number of different versions (this process resemble the Street Scene by Bertolt Brecht, where various eyewitnesses describe a street accident, while their social background influences the interpretation and narration of the events ).
+The available versions of each scene are annotated with metadata and stored in a database accessed by the AI assistant.
+Part of the content is selected and combined by Zackie, thus providing the reporter with an updated narrative of the events, whenever s/he asks for it.
 The same methodology will be used by the personal assistant to ‘solve’ future contradictory cases.

 Pedro Costa and Luísa Ribas (2018).
 ‘Conversations with Eliza: on Gender and Artificial Intelligence’, in the proceedings of the 6th Conference on Computation, Communication, Aesthetics & X Madrid, Spain